David Kramer: Exactly the Same… Only Different

 The sun, of course, sets in the west.
 In these works, humor and satire are used to both embrace and parody the dream that California has symbolized — a kind of “westward wistfulness” that reads differently through the darkened lens of recent natural disasters.

-Since 2016, Kramer has produced handmade hook rugs in parallel with his text-based paintings.
+In 2016, Kramer began experimenting with handmade hook rugs in parallel with his text-based paintings.
 In this labor-intensive process, burlap is stretched across a frame and acrylic yarn in bright pop hues is pulled through the weave.
 Multiple strands are often combined within a single loop, producing optical blends of color.
 The resulting “soft tondos” are hung unstretched on the wall, still attached to their burlap grounds.
+As “plush paintings,” the hook rugs collapse distinctions between fine art and craft, grounding Kramer’s text and imagery in a tactile vernacular that both complicates and subtly reframes their meaning.

-Kramer arrived at his multidisciplinary practice intuitively and for practical reasons.
-The hook rugs emerged from the furniture, which in turn grew out of the need for props in his videos.
-In his early video work, Kramer constructed his own sets and props, and to this end he taught himself to make upholstered furniture.
-The two furniture pieces in Exactly the Same… Only Different function as both sculpture and a place to sit to view the wall-hung works.
+Kramer arrived at his current multidisciplinary practice intuitively and for practical reasons.
+In his early video work, he constructed his own sets, and to this end he taught himself to make upholstered furniture.
+The daybed and ottoman in Exactly the Same… Only Different function as both sculpture and a place to sit to view the wall-hung works.
+Hook rugs were likewise a natural extension of the prop-making process, and evolved to became another way to make a painting.

 Cultural attitudes are expressed through everyday imagery.
 David Kramer decodes contemporary visual language and coaxes out the ideas concealed within it.
 On its surface his work reads as cultural commentary, but at its core it is deeply personal and gently self-mocking.
 As history stumbles forward (or backward), the meanings in these works likewise kaleidoscopically shift, and new relevancies are revealed.